 (b) does not include any boiler or pressure piping;

-“regulatory authority” means any Commonwealth, State or Territory authority, other than the Commissioner, with responsibility for plant safety;
+regulatory authority means any Commonwealth, State or Territory authority, other than the Commissioner, with responsibility for plant safety;

-“repair”, in relation to plant, means to restore plant to an operating condition but does not include replacement, routine maintenance or alteration;
+repair, in relation to plant, means to restore plant to an operating condition but does not include replacement, routine maintenance or alteration;

-“tower crane” means a boom or jib crane mounted on a tower structure;
+tower crane means a boom or jib crane mounted on a tower structure;

-“tractor” means a motor vehicle, whether wheeled or track mounted, designed principally to be used in agriculture, horticulture or turf management to provide power and movement of any attached trailer, machine or implement;
+tractor means a motor vehicle, whether wheeled or track mounted, designed principally to be used in agriculture, horticulture or turf management to provide power and movement of any attached trailer, machine or implement;

-“use”, in relation to plant, means to work from the plant or to operate, or maintain the plant;
+use, in relation to plant, means to work from the plant or to operate, or maintain the plant;

-“vehicle hoist” means a vehicle-hoisting device, the purpose of which is to provide accessibility for convenient under-chassis examination or service;
+vehicle hoist means a vehicle-hoisting device, the purpose of which is to provide accessibility for convenient under-chassis examination or service;

-“work box” means a personnel carrying device designed to be suspended from a crane for the purpose of providing a working area for persons elevated by and working from the box.
+work box means a personnel carrying device designed to be suspended from a crane for the purpose of providing a working area for persons elevated by and working from the box.

 [Regulation 4.1 amended in Gazette 17 Dec 1999 p.
 6234; 8 Mar 2002 p.
 963.]